uhasker/getting-things-done-in-next-js/src/chapter7/README.md

-# Chapter 7: Becoming Pretty with Tailwind CSS
+# Chapter 5: Adding Spice with React

-<div style="text-align: right"> <i> I feel like an idiot for not using Tailwind CSS until now. <br> - Ryan Florence </i> </div>
+<div style="text-align: right"> <i> What's a React developer's favorite place to hang out? <br> The State Park. <br> - From "1000 programming dad-jokes" </i> </div>

-So far, our pages are functional, but they're not pretty to look.

-CSS (short for Cascading Style Sheets) is a special language that is used for specifying the styling of an HTML document.
-We won't use CSS directly, but rather Tailwind CSS - a utility-first CSS framework that greatly simplifies the styling process.
+In this chapter we will create a simple (website) client using React.
+This client will allow us to add and delete tasks.
+Each task will have a title and a description.

+Let's begin.